 What to do after getting a medical coding diploma?
-Once you’ve completed your Medical Billing and Coding diploma from Bryant & Stratton College, you should take the Certified Coding Associate (CCA) exam provided by the American Health Information Management Association (AHIMA).
+Once you’ve completed your Medical Billing and Coding diploma from Bryant & Stratton College, you can take the Certified Professional Biller (CPB) exam provided by the AAPC.
 Once you pass that, you’re ready to take the next step and pursue a position in medical coding and billing.

 Do you need a degree for medical coding?
 While there are no post-secondary educational requirements to become a billing and coding professional, many employers expect it.
-They often look for graduates who have at least earned a relevant diploma or degree program and who have passed the Certified Coding Associate (CCA) exam.
+They often look for graduates who have at least earned a relevant diploma or degree program and who have passed the Certified Professional Biller (CPB) exam.

 Is medical billing and coding a degree or certification?
 Medical billing and coding is a career field in the healthcare industry.
 Degrees and certifications speak to the education and qualifications you can pursue to take your place in that field.
-You can earn a degree or diploma in medical billing and coding, one that will prepare you to take the Certified Coding Associate exam and become a certified coder.
+You can earn a degree or diploma in medical billing and coding, one that will prepare you to take the Certified Professional Biller exam and become certified.

 How to get a degree in medical billing and coding?
 The first step is to find an accredited post-secondary institution, one that provides an education aligned to relevant certified bodies within the medical billing and coding industry.
 Then apply, do well in your studies and pass all the tests.
 When you’re ready to take the plunge, Bryant & Stratton College is well-qualified and here to help.